Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

-There are many reasons why, as an adult, you might need new friends.
-Luckily, with friend finder apps, there are lots of ways to find them.
+There are many reasons why, as an adult, you might need to make new friends.
+That’s where friendship, otherwise known as Friend Finder apps, come to the rescue!

 I am a single mum of two teenage daughters.
-I lost some of my friends when I divorced and life has been so hectic for the last ten years that I’ve not had time for a social life or to find new friends.
-Now, as my girls are becoming more independent, I’d love to find new friends to enjoy the next phase of my life with.
+I lost some of my friends when I divorced, and life has been so hectic for the last ten years that I’ve not had time for a social life or to find new friends.
+Now, as my girls are becoming more independent, I’d love to find new friends with whom I can enjoy the next phase of my life.

 Further reading: The science of friendship: Proven strategies for making friends.